unow0517/42_CPP_01/README.md

 ```
 with `delete` the pointer should be deallocated.

 Must know where to allocate memory, either on Heap or on Stack.
+But I don't know yet, further practical experience is needed.

 **Stack memory allocation** is fast, simple, and automatically managed, but limited in size and scope.
 It is ideal for temporary, small, and short-lived data.